 How can I test that my package works on The Forge?

 If your package is a world, module, or system, you can verify that it will work on The Forge by uploading it manually, and testing it as a custom-installed package (all Bazaar Creators automatically get Story Teller tier subscriptions on The Forge to do this).
 Custom modules work more or less the same as modules uploaded to The Bazaar, albeit without free hosting.

 How long does it take for a Bazaar package to be approved?

-Packages are currently approved daily, Sunday-Thursday.
+Packages are currently approved daily, Monday-Friday.
 Two packages per creator are approved daily, unless a package has significant issues that prevents its approval.
 This package limit is intended to make sure that creators with a lot of packages do not drown out creators with a slower release schedule.
 If more than two packages are published and one has significant issues that prevent its full approval, another package will be approved ahead of it, unless there are significant issues with other ones as well.